hasura/ndc-connector-template/README.md

 #### Step 2.3: Provide the [name] env var(s) for the connector

 <!-- Instruct your users on how to provide the necessary environment variables that the connector requires.
 Include
-where to find them -->
+where to find them.
+Also, if applicable, provide default read-only connection credentials that a testing user can use without needing to set up an instance of the source. -->

 | Name          | Description                                                                                                                                       |
 |---------------|---------------------------------------------------------------------------------------------------------------------------------------------------|